userkaranb/pants-viewer/README.md

 The first thing I would like to highlight is client side caching.
 In React, one can utilize Redux to maintain state.
 Since our data is not changing, we can afford to keep all this data in memory and avoid unnecssary calls to the server.

 On the backend, it would be nice to use a real logger, to measure behavior and latency.
 If the size of our database grows, these queries could become more costly.

+I would also like to deploy this to a real environment, like heroku.
+I could place this in a docker container, and add config files so the URLs aren't hardcoded.
+Currently, this is only set up to run locally.